freenas/freenas-docs/userguide/sharing.rst

 * When the :guilabel:`Browsable to Network Clients` box is checked (the default), the share will be visible in the server's browse list.
-If the share is is flagged as a :guilabel:`home share’, unchecking this box will hide the [homes] share so that only the dynamically generated home share with the authenticated user's name will be visible (in contrast with [homes] and [<username>] both being visible).
+If the share is is flagged as a :guilabel:`home share`, unchecking this box will hide the [homes] share so that only the dynamically generated home share with the authenticated user's name will be visible (in contrast with [homes] and [<username>] both being visible).